strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ![Image of reference-based messaging flow](/assets/images/posts/2021-05-06-broker-tuning-reference-messaging.png)

-Referenced-based messaging means more for message passing requires more trips, so end-to-end latency will increase.
+Referenced-based message passing requires more trips, so end-to-end latency will increase.
 One major drawback of this approach is that there is no automatic clean up of the data in the external system when the Kafka message is cleaned up.
+There is also the risk that data could be removed from the external system before the message in Kafka gets deleted.

 One way to mitigate the limitations of reference-based messaging is to take a hybrid approach.
 Send large messages to the data store and process standard-sized messages directly.